jawhiteley/mu_card_dividers_resize/parameters.md

         c(28, 43, 44, 45, 46)   # skip Spider-Verse
       )
     ),
-    88,  # Missions, Challenges, Misc. (put these here as a separator, regardless of even or odd number of heroes.)
+    88,  # Missions, Challenges, Misc. (put these here as a separator, regardless of even or odd number of heroes)
     # Villains: skip Black Panther, Spider-Verse, and unwanted Promos
     setdiff(59:87,
       c(